-How to Start Decluttering – this isn’t a checklist or challenge, it is some real talk to your brain and heart on getting started
+How to prepare your mindset for decluttering your home – this isn’t a checklist or challenge, it is some real talk to your brain and heart on getting started

-How I Started Decluttering (+ tips and insights) – many people ask me how I started, so here it is.
+How I Started Decluttering My Family Home (+ tips and insights) – many people ask me how I started, so here it is.
 Also some takeaways that will help you declutter your home